JiaweiZhuang/old_cloud_GC/README.md

 It actually requires more change to the GEOS-Chem code than to the python code.
 Once GEOS-Chem can output all diagnostics in NetCDF format instead of in bpch format, they can be very easily handled by any languages.
+This is expected to be finished in v11-02.

+* (Long-term) Enable GCHP to run on the cloud.

+GCHP is not compatible with gfortran now.

-#### Design a strategy for long-term, economical workflow.
+#### [2] Design a strategy for long-term, economical workflow.

 * Cheaper and more efficient data storage and sharing in cloud.